Masked Diffusion for Generative Recommendation: Proposed Method: MaskGR

 Notably, the generation order does not need to be predetermined; it can be dynamically adjusted during inference.
 In our experiments, we evaluate three generation strategies: (1) random order as in vanilla masked diffusion models, (2) uncertainty-based order that prioritizes tokens with lower prediction uncertainty, and (3) left-to-right order.
 Please see Section~\ref{sec:inference-strategies} for more details.

-\paragraph{Beam Search in MADRec with Multi-Token Prediction.} The MADRec framework also supports predicting multiple tokens simultaneously, enabling the generation of the full $m$-length SID sequence with fewer than $m$ sequential function evaluations.
-Since MADRec models only the conditional probabilities of masked tokens and not the joint probability among the masked tokens, i.e. it assumes the masked tokens are conditionally independent given the unmasked tokens, it \emph{approximates} the probability of the generated item $p_{\theta}(Q, s_n^{k_1}, \ldots, s_n^{k_m})$ during beam search.
+\paragraph{Beam Search in MaskGR with Multi-Token Prediction.} The MaskGR framework also supports predicting multiple tokens simultaneously, enabling the generation of the full $m$-length SID sequence with fewer than $m$ sequential function evaluations.
+Since MaskGR models only the conditional probabilities of masked tokens and not the joint probability among the masked tokens, i.e. it assumes the masked tokens are conditionally independent given the unmasked tokens, it \emph{approximates} the probability of the generated item $p_{\theta}(Q, s_n^{k_1}, \ldots, s_n^{k_m})$ during beam search.

 To generate the $m$-length SID tuple of the next item, consider that $T < m$ model evaluations are used and in the $i$th step, $\alpha_i$ SIDs at positions $(k^i_{1}, \ldots, k^i_{\alpha_{i}} )$ are unmasked.
 For simplicity, assume the sequence of unmasking counts $(\alpha_1, \ldots, \alpha_T)$ are predetermined.
 In this case, we approximate the probability of the item as follows: